clemedon/minishell/doc/issues.md

 ##  Execution

+- Protect all open and close
+> Create a function to handle file control error

 - Fix execution behavior:
 > `cat | cat | cat` then `<CR><C-C>` the prompt should go to newline.
 > `cat | ls` then `<CR><C-C>` the prompt should go to newline.